KhaosResearch/MORPHY/README.md

 The parameters to solve the state-of-the-art problems are defined in some files saved into the paramaters folder, and also are included the datasets (nucleotide sequences), partition model file and the initial user trees perfomanced by a bootstrap techniques using PhyML and DNAPars software.

-If you need run a simple example of the algorithm, only define the filename of the dataset of Amino-Acids or Nucleotide sequences, using the parameter sequence_file.
+If you need run a simple example of the algorithm, only define the filename of the dataset of Amino-Acids sequences in Phylip format and the partition file, using the parameter sequencefile and partitionmodelfile

-  %./MORPHY sequence_file=sequences.phy
+  %./MORPHY sequencefile=sequences.phy partitionmodelfile=sequences.model

 All the parameters will be estimated, optimized and defined with the best default values obtanied in our experiments.